The Importance of Managing Work-Related Stress

 - Communicate.
 Communicate your expectations with your co-workers or ask your boss to communicate his or her expectations with you.
 Knowing exactly what is required of you will allow you to better manage your time and your stress levels.

 - Avoid conflict as much as possible.
 Try and steer clear of any office drama and establish clear boundaries so co-workers can’t add to the stress already on your plate.

 - Socialize.
-Make time for friends and family, even if it’s a quick walk with a friend.
+Make time for friends and family, even if it’s a quick walk with a friend (or phone call, to maintain social distancing).
 Interacting with loved ones has proven to increase your lifespan and reduce the risk of heart disease and Alzheimer’s.
 Plus, it will give you someone to vent to (not for too long, though — the idea is to strike a work-life balance here), and letting go of negative feelings will help you feel less stressed, as well.